jdevfullstack/github-stats-guide/README.md

 Take note, this is not the stars in GitHub when you leave a star to an external repo.
-This is the star that you received from your forked repos and original repos, your star counted also.
+This is the star that you received from your forked repos and original repos, your star to your own repo or forked repo is counted also.
 So, say, you fork 1k repos and you star them by yourself, you will still have 1k stars and it's part of the computation.